minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
    See :ref:`minio-lifecycle-management-scanner` for more information.

-.. mc-cmd:: --noncurrentversion-transition-days
+.. mc-cmd:: --noncurrent-transition-days
    :optional:

    The number of days an object has been non-current (i.e. replaced by a newer version of that same object) after which MinIO marks the object version as eligible for transition.
-   MinIO transitions the object to the configured remote tier specified to the :mc-cmd:`~mc ilm add --tier` once the system host datetime passes that calendar date.
+   MinIO transitions the object to the configured remote tier specified to the :mc-cmd:`~mc ilm add --transition-tier` once the system host datetime passes that calendar date.

    This option has no effect on non-versioned buckets.
-   Requires specifying :mc-cmd:`~mc ilm add --noncurrentversion-tier`.
+   Requires specifying :mc-cmd:`~mc ilm add --noncurrent-transition-tier`.

    This option has the same behavior as the S3 ``NoncurrentVersionTransition`` action.